Governor Shapiro, Pittsburgh Steelers, and Visit Pittsburgh Celebrate City’s Selection as the Host of the 2026 NFL Draft

 Governor Shapiro’s Economic Development Strategy – the first of its kind in nearly two decades – also prioritizes the tourism industry and adopts a new marketing strategy to showcase all that Pittsburgh and the Commonwealth have to offer.

-For more information on how the Governor’s proposed budget will support tourism and help Pennsylvania host more premier national and international events, visit shapirobudget.pa.gov.
+For more information on how the Governor’s proposed budget will support tourism and help Pennsylvania host more premier national and international events, visit Shapiro’s budget website.

 See what Pennsylvanians are reading and hearing about Pittsburgh’s selection to host the NFL Draft in 2026: